gunturaf/sukab-restaurant/README.md

 There are three entities in this app: `Table`, `Order` and `Menu`.

-A `Table` represents one or many Customer, it might hold additional metadata that enrich the experience of the app.
+A `Table` represents one customer, it might hold additional metadata that enrich the customer experience.
 However, for simplicity's sake, `Table` in this app will only be represented as `table_number`.

 An `Order` represents a unique request from `Table`,